New survey looking at experiences charging electric vehicles

 The number of electric vehicles on our roads is increasing.
 Sales of new petrol and diesel cars and vans will end in 2030.
 This will mean many will soon be charging up instead of filling up.

-Transport Focus is building a new survey to measure the user experience of charging an electric vehicle at services on England’s motorways and major ‘A’ roads.
+Transport Focus has built a new survey to measure the user experience of charging an electric vehicle at services on England’s motorways and major ‘A’ roads.

 Anthony Smith, chief executive of Transport Focus, said